 - Postdoctoral: $30,000

-- Have citizenship in a country other than the U.S. or possession of a nonimmigrant visa if residing in the U.S. Women who are currently, or expect to be during the fellowship year, a U.S. citizen, U.S. permanent resident, or dual citizen with the U.S. and another country are not eligible.
+- Have citizenship in a country other than the U.S. or possess a non-immigrant visa if residing in the U.S. Women who are currently, or expect to be during the fellowship year, a U.S. citizen, U.S. permanent resident, or dual citizen with the U.S. and another country are not eligible.

-- Intend to devote herself full-time to the proposed academic plan during the fellowship year
+- Intend to devote themselves full-time to the proposed academic plan during the fellowship year.

-- Intend to return to her home country to pursue a professional career upon completion of their studies.
+- Intend to return to their home country to pursue a professional career upon completion of their studies.

-- Master’s/first professional degree and doctoral applicants must have applied by November 15, 2018, to an accredited institution of study for the period of the fellowship year and must indicate the name of the institution.
+- Master’s/first professional degree and doctoral applicants must have applied by November 15, 2021.
+The application should be to an accredited institution of study for the period of the fellowship year and must indicate the name of the institution.
 While acceptance is not required at the time of application, fellows must provide official confirmation from the institution with their award acceptance materials.

 - Master’s/first professional degree fellowships are intended for master’s or professional degree-level programs such as J.D., M.F.A., L.L.M., M.Arch., or medical degrees such as M.D., D.D.S., etc.

-- Doctoral fellowships are intended for doctorate degrees, such as Ph.D. or Ed.D.
+- Doctoral fellowships are intended for doctorate degrees classified as research degrees, such as Ph.D. or Ed.D.

 - Master’s/first professional degree and doctoral applicants must be enrolled in a U.S. accredited institution located in the U.S. during the fellowship year.

-- A limited number of awards are available to GWI members for study or research in any country other than their own.
+- A limited number of awards are available to Graduate Women International members for study or research in any country other than their own.
 Note that foreign branches of U.S. institutions are considered outside of the U.S.

 - Applicants can apply for the fellowship for any year of their program, but must be conducting a full year of study or research.
 International Fellowships do not provide funding for a partial year of study or research.
-Programs ending prior to April of the fellowship year are not eligible.

 How to Apply